TacetNoxPavor/TacetNoxPavor.github.io/Projects/Magister.md

 - [ ]  Implement Optimum bot functionality (if still needed going forward)
 - [ ]  Remove Chase Emotes from emote spams.
 - [x]  Fix msg-param-months issue
+- [ ]  Convert bot from PircBotX to Twitch4J

 ```Java
 msg-param-cumulative-months -- 34 // This is what I need to use.